-The three smaller blackwork Christmas designs on this page can be mounted into aperture cards to send to your family and friends during the festive season.
+You can mount the four smaller blackwork Christmas designs on this page into aperture cards to send to your family and friends during the festive season.

-Alternatively, why not stitch two of each of them and make them into a set of six coasters to give as a Christmas gift?
+Alternatively, why not stitch two of each of them and make them into a set of eight coasters to give as a Christmas gift?

 They would also make great christmas ornaments for the tree!

-Even if, like me, you tend to leave things until the last minute, you will find that these designs each stitch up in around 2 to 3 hours.
-Download them now and have a finished project ready by the end of the day!
+Even if, like me, you leave things until the last minute, you'll find that these designs each stitch up in around 2 to 3 hours.
+Download the PDF files now and have a finished project ready by the end of the day!

-So all that is left for me to do is wish you a Happy Christmas and let you browse the designs and pick your favorites.
+So I wish you a Happy Christmas and will let you browse the designs and pick your favorites.
 Let's start with the largest of the designs, a sweet star.